Postpartum Recovery in Four Easy Steps!

 By week four, you might feel ready to start getting out of the house.
 A gentle walk with your baby can be refreshing, but take it slowly.
 Here’s what to focus on:

-Remember, these guidelines are just a starting point.
+Just to remind you, these guidelines are just a starting point.
 Your postpartum recovery is a unique journey, and it's essential to listen to your body’s needs and adjust as necessary.
 Share this with your family and friends so they understand what to expect and how they can support you.
 And don’t hesitate to set boundaries—let them know Doula Deb says they should wait until after 3-4 weeks to visit, unless you’re feeling up for it sooner.
 When they do visit, make sure they’re the kind of guests who can help rather than add to your load.

 Feel free to leave a comment below or shoot me an email at podcast@douladeb.com with any questions or feedback.
 I’m here to support you every step of the way!